n-e-sherman/mps/README.md

 # mps
-Library that calculates spectral functions using the Chebyshev method.
+Library that calculates spectral functions using a Chebyshev expansion.
 Also MPS functionality that is not a part of the ITensor library.
 The ITensor library is needed to compile this code.